kekscom/osmbuildings/README.md

 <img src="http://osmbuildings.org/assets/images/logo.png"/>

-OSM Buildings is a JavaScript library for visualizing 3D OSM building data on interactive maps.
+OSM Buildings is a JavaScript library for visualizing 3D OSM building geometry on interactive maps.

 The library consists of client JavaScript files, an optional server side PHP script and a MySQL / PostGIS databases.
 Everything should be seen as alpha state, all components are likely to change extensively.